Sapi–Nangoh Highway

-Sapi-Nangoh Highway, also known as Jalan Sapi-Nangoh, is one of the major highways in Sabah, Malaysia.
+Sapi–Nangoh Highway (Jalan Sapi–Nangoh) is one of the major state highways in Sabah, Malaysia.
 This highway was constructed to connect the rural areas in northeast Sabah with Kudat and Sandakan, as well as to shorten the traveling distance from Kudat to Sandakan.
 The highway originally started as a road connecting Kudat to Kota Marudu, Pitas and the nearby areas before being extended southwards.
+It is coded as Route R12.